World War One

 Where can I find information about World War One?

-There are many good websites that have useful facts, images, stories and other information about World War One.
-Here are some of our favourite sites that have information about the war, how it started, where the battles were and what it was like for soldiers and other people involved.
+Here are some websites that have useful facts, images, stories and information about World War One, how the war began, major battles fought and what it was like for soldiers and other people involved.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it its.
 Check the About us link on the website if you can find one.
 That can tell you what the company's mission and values are.

 This is a great website where you can search for information on the course of the war and individual battles.

 - Go to the World War One section.